pathakravi/angular2020/README.md

 (or ng seve --open) - To open in deafult browser automatically (or ng seve -o)

+5.1 To install bootstrap dependencies: npm i --save bootstrap@3 (downloads and store in node_modules folder) and let angular know about bootstrap : add path of bootstrap from node_modules in styles property of angular.json.

 6. IDE
 Webstorm (Paid)
 Visual Studio code (Free)